 - On-site deployment typically requires providers to pay for ongoing costs to support and manage on-site data servers.

-To be cost-effective, investment in SNF software must be offset by long term benefits.
+To be cost-effective, investment in eMAR software must be offset by long term benefits.
 You and your management team know the particularities of your facility best.
-Still, EHR can improve the profit margins at any facility by:
+Still, nursing home EHR can improve the profit margins at any facility by:

-Reducing Errors: EHR will reduce the occurrence of mistakes in your nursing home’s financials.
+Reducing Errors: Nursing home software will reduce the occurrence of mistakes in your nursing home’s financials.
 The resulting improvement in the quality of care means a higher customer satisfaction rate, more residents, and increased revenue.

 Cutting Operational Costs: Instead of spending time on data entry, your staff can focus on care and be less shorthanded.

 Increasing Resident Referrals: Electronic health record systems are equipped with marketing tools that increase referrals from residents and providers alike.

 - Reducing chart pull, storage, and re-filing costs